ansible/awx/awx/ui/test/e2e/README.md

 # run a subset of the tests
 npm --prefix awx/ui run e2e -- --filter="test-credentials*"
 ```
+**Note:**

-Use `npm --prefix awx/ui run e2e -- --help` to see additional usage information for the test runner.
+- Use `npm --prefix awx/ui run e2e -- --help` to see additional usage information for the test runner.
+- All example commands in this document assume that you are working from the root directory of the awx project.